sdelahaies/llm-eval/README.md

 ![llm-eval](illustration.png)

 This repository contains a short curated list of notebooks on LLM evaluation to help get started with **HumanEval**, **DeepEval**, and **LightEval**.
-These resources consolidate practical examples and tutorials from multiple sources, providing a foundation for assessing large language models' (LLMs) performance across tasks like code generation, reasoning, and benchmarking.
-The repository also provides a consistent `requirements.txt` files that fixes some install issues met in the sources.
+These resources reproduce practical examples and tutorials from multiple sources, providing a foundation for assessing large language models' (LLMs) performance across tasks like code generation, reasoning, and benchmarking.
+The repository also provides a consistent `requirements.txt` file that fixes some install issues met in the sources.

 > **Sources and Acknowledgments**:
 > - [HumanEval Benchmark for Evaluating LLM Code Generation Capabilities](https://www.datacamp.com/tutorial/humaneval-benchmark-for-evaluating-llm-code-generation-capabilities)